suthapai/jenkins-docker-Project1/README.md

    -run container on webapp server by pulling same image on docker hub
 5. Rectify if any issue

+#on creating (first pipeline stage) after writing the groovy script and build chk in our virtual machine(jenkins server) for the files from github.
+/var/lib/jenkins/workspace

 #errors while writing script and running build: